TChong010/fake-news-dsai/README.md

 Fake News Detection Mini-Project for SC1015 - Introduction to Data Science and Artificial Intelligence

 ## About
-This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on the detection of fake news from this specific [Kaggle Dataset](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification/data ).
-Since the dataset is too large, it cannot be uploaded to github but a sample is provided.
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on the detection of fake news from this specific [Kaggle Dataset](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification/data ). \ Since the dataset is too large, it cannot be uploaded to github but a sample OF first 5000 rows is provided.

 ## Contents
 Data Extraction \